Apricot Chutney Recipe

 By Mita Mondal

-Apricot chutney is a delicious mix of sweet, spicy, and tangy flavors.
-It's a simple homemade condiment made from dried apricots, raisins, almonds, and spices.
+Apricot chutney is a delicious condiment that is made from dried apricots, raisins, and almonds mixed with a few other simple ingredients.

 5 from 1 vote